Zoher15/Zoher15.github.io/_pages/chocolates.md

 ---
 layout: page
 permalink: /chocolate_workshop/
-title: chocolate workshop
+title: "🍫 CNeTS Chocolate Workshop"
 description:
 nav: true
 nav_order: 4
 ---
-# 🍫 CNeTS Chocolate Workshop Report (text by ChatGPT)
+(text by ChatGPT)

 Welcome to our delicious dive into the world of chocolate ratings!
 We've collected opinions from 11 participants on 15 different chocolates.
 Below, you'll find a series of colorful box plots, each one exploring a different tasty trend.
 Let's break it down: